 What should I do if I forget to take a temperature reading?

+This happens all the time.
+All you can do is estimate.
+For instance, fill up another jug of water and test that, or probe another bag of flour?
+Then continue with the formula.
 If you have forgotten to take any readings and realise midway through mixing, take a reading as soon as possible of the dough.
-You know the final dough temperature of the dough is going to be a little warmer due to the friction factor.
+You know the final dough temperature of the dough is going to be a little warmer due to friction.

 Why do I not see bakers temperature check bread proofing temperature on the internet?

+The reason some bakers aren’t seen to be making temperature checks is they are baking bread in the same environment for potentially hours.
 They know the approximate temperature of the water from the tap or fridge, the flour and the room.
 It is not going to be as accurate as it should be but it’s pretty close.

 Some do take bread proofing readings, they just do not show it on screen.
 Bread can be made complicated very easily and some new bakers get put off.